Divyanka Tripathi On Hubby Vivek's Hospitalisation: Those 5 Days Were Hell; I Burst Out Crying!

 ‘It Was Devastating To See Him So Unwell’

-The actress says it was scary time as she had to make all decisions for his health.
+The actress says it was a scary time as she had to make all decisions for his health.
 She said, "Those five days were hell for me and our families.
 I burst out crying as it was devastating to see him so unwell.
 We take all decisions mutually, and here, I had to decide everything from the hospital to the doctor to the care given to him."

 Divyanka Says…